ankumar1985/CS-Anish-August-GradleDemo/README.md

 And if build is succesfull,the project is completed and you can verify the results in database.

-12.Go to the HSQL Database manager console.Refresh the data and by selct query verify the result.
+12.Go to the HSQL Database manager console.Refresh the data and by select query verify the result.

 **************************************END OF THE PROJECT*************************************************